System Identification Under Bounded Noise: Optimal Rates Beyond Least Squares: Conclusion

 This work establishes the minimax sample complexity lower bound for system identification under bounded i.i.d. noise, showing that SME-based methods achieve the optimal {$\Omega(1/T)$} convergence rate while the ordinary least squares estimator remains limited to {$\Omega(1/\sqrt{T})$}.
-Future work includes exploring the dimension dependence of the lower bound and extending the analysis to more general bounded noise models beyond the infinity norm bound.
+Future work includes { improving the dimension and $\delta$ dependence of the lower bound, which is admittedly loose in our current analysis.} It will also be interesting to extend the analysis to more general bounded noise models beyond the infinity norm bound.